MicrosoftDocs/memdocs/memdocs/intune/apps/apps-win32-app-management.md

 > [!IMPORTANT]
 > The **Restart grace period** setting in the **Assignment** section is available only when **Device restart behavior** of the **Program** section is set to either of the following options:

-> - **Determine behavior based on return codes** (It only works when the return code is mapped to Hard Reboot, if return code is mapped to Soft Reboot, the user will only get a reboot notification, but the restart grace period settings will be ignored)
+> - **Determine behavior based on return codes** - Commonly set to Hard Reboot, however if return code is mapped to Soft Reboot, the user will only get a reboot notification and restart grace period settings will not be applied.
 > - **Intune will force a mandatory device restart**

 Set the app availability based on a date and time for a required app by using the following steps: